dstapp/owncloud-passwords-chrome/README.md

 ## Compatibility

-Tested in Chromium 54, ownCloud 9 and Nextcloud 10.
+Tested in Chromium 54 and ownCloud 9.
+There seems to be a compatibility issue with NextCloud and the Passwords App because of a security mechanism that makes the API requests fail once a authentication token exists.
+PRs are welcome.

 ## Installation